2010 Arizona Cardinals season: Week 3: vs. Oakland Raiders

 The Cardinals' third game was an Interconference duel with the Raiders.
-The Cardinals led early in the first quarter when RB LaRod Stephens-Howling returned a kickoff from his own goal line to the endzone running 102 yards for a touchdown.
-The Raiders replied and took the lead with QB Bruce Gradkowski completing a 22-yard touchdown pass to TE Zach Miller, followed by kicker Sebastian Janikowski making a 22-yard field goal.
+The Cardinals led early in the first quarter when running back LaRod Stephens-Howling returned a kickoff from his own goal line to the endzone running 102 yards for a touchdown.
+The Raiders replied and took the lead with quarterback Bruce Gradkowski completing a 22-yard touchdown pass to tight end Zach Miller, followed by kicker Sebastian Janikowski making a 22-yard field goal.
 Arizona replied with kicker Jay Feely kicking a 42-yard field goal.
 Then the Raiders replied with Janikowski making a 54-yard field goal.
-The Cardinals took the lead in the 2nd quarter when QB Derek Anderson made a 2-yard TD pass to WR Steve Breaston, but it didn't last very long after RB Darren McFadden got a 2-yard TD run.
-Arizona got the lead back in the 3rd quarter when Anderson found WR Larry Fitzgerald on an 8-yard TD pass.
-In the 4th quarter Oakland cut the lead when Janikowski made a 23-yard field goal.
+The Cardinals took the lead in the second quarter when quarterback Derek Anderson made a 2-yard touchdown pass to wide receiver Steve Breaston, but it didn't last very long after running back Darren McFadden got a 2-yard touchdown run.
+Arizona got the lead back in the third quarter when Anderson found wide receiver Larry Fitzgerald on an 8-yard touchdown pass.
+In the fourth quarter Oakland cut the lead when Janikowski made a 23-yard field goal.
 Janikowski missed three field goals in the game, giving Arizona the win.

 With the close win, Arizona improved to 2–1.

 Week 4: at San Diego Chargers

 Hoping to increase their winning streak the Cardinals flew to Qualcomm Stadium for an interconference duel with the Chargers.
-In the 1st quarter the Cardinals trailed early as QB Philip Rivers completed a 33-yard TD pass to TE Antonio Gates, but they replied in the 2nd quarter when FS Kerry Rhodes recovered a fumble and ran 2 yards to the endzone for a touchdown.
-After that, the Cardinals fell further behind with FB Mike Tolbert making a 5-yard TD run, followed by Rivers making a 26-yard TD pass to TE Antonio Gates.
-The Cardinals had more problems when QB Derek Anderson's pass was intercepted by OLB Shaun Phillips which converted into a 31-yard touchdown run.
-This was followed in the 3rd quarter by kicker Nate Kaeding making a 48-yard field goal.
-Then RB Ryan Mathews got a 15-yard TD run.
-This was followed in the 4th quarter by Kaeding nailing a 47-yard field goal.
-The Cardinals tried to cut the lead, but only came away with kicker Jay Feely's 53-yard field goal, which isn't enough for the win.
+In the first quarter the Cardinals trailed early as quarterback Philip Rivers completed a 33-yard touchdown pass to tight end Antonio Gates, but they replied in the second quarter when free safety Kerry Rhodes recovered a fumble and ran 2 yards to the endzone for a touchdown.
+After that, the Cardinals fell further behind with fullback Mike Tolbert making a 5-yard touchdown run, followed by Rivers making a 26-yard touchdown pass to tight end Antonio Gates.
+The Cardinals had more problems when quarterback Derek Anderson's pass was intercepted by outside linebacker Shaun Phillips which converted into a 31-yard touchdown run.
+This was followed in the third quarter by kicker Nate Kaeding making a 48-yard field goal.
+Then running back Ryan Mathews got a 15-yard touchdown run.
+This was followed in the fourth quarter by Kaeding nailing a 47-yard field goal.
+The Cardinals tried to cut the lead, but only came away with kicker Jay Feely's 53-yard field goal.

 With the loss, Arizona fell to 2–2.